lucacasonato/messageformat.dev/docs/quick-start.md

 </mf2-interactive>

-Message Format 2 has multiple built-in functions.
+MessageFormat 2 has multiple built-in functions.
 These allow you, for example, to format numbers in a locale appropriate way.
 See the [full list of built-in functions](/docs/reference/functions/).